joelek/bonsai/readme.md

 * The `mapper` argument must be used to specify how an existing state should be mapped to the a new value or state.

 The states of state-mapped arrays are initialized using the `mapper` but not recomputed when updates are made to the states of the original array.
+This is most often the desired behaviour when mapping instances such as elements.

 #### MapValues